Chickenandrice/BlackJack-Optimizer/README.md

 2. 6-8 deck games
 3. insurance bets are not counted or recorded
 4. dealer hits under 17, and dealer stands 17 and above
-5. Player does not explictedly chose the value of an Ace, the most advantage value will be selected for based on the current hand of a player
+5. Player does not explictedly chose the value of an Ace, the most advantageous value will be selected for based on the current hand of a player
 6. Doubling Down and Surrendering are not included in the simulation
 7. dealer doesn't hit on soft 17